justincrosbie/passkeyme-docs/docs/why-passkeyme.md

 - ✅ **Genuine mission** to make the internet safer

 ### **Making the Internet Safer**
-> *"I'm building PasskeyMe because I genuinely want to make the internet a safer place and get users' personal details and passwords off the internet.
+> *"I'm building Passkeyme because I genuinely want to make the internet a safer place and get users' personal details and passwords off the internet.
 We need to say goodbye to passwords!"*
 >
 > — Justin Crosbie, Founder